sukibaby/itgmania-on-gentoo-guide/README.md

 This guide will set you up to have a Gentoo install for a dedicated ITGmania PC.
 It also has a few important files like the `make.conf` already set up how you will need it.

-Gentoo is a great option for a dedicated ITGmania PC, especially when running on older hardware, because in these cases any little improvement in game performance is very welcome, and the high optimization of Gentoo can really make a difference.
+Gentoo is a great option for a dedicated ITGmania PC, especially when running on older hardware, because in these cases any little improvement in game performance is very welcome, and the high optimization of Gentoo can make a difference.

-For example, on an AMD A8-7600B running in exclusive fullscreen, it could achieve 95-115FPS at 1080p in Gentoo, whereas in Windows 11 this same setup with official AMD drivers could only achieve 75-90FPS on OpenGL.

 ------------------